amilajack/alfred/README.md

 - 💬 Join the community on [Spectrum](https://spectrum.chat/alfred)
 - 📣 Stay up to date on new features and announcements on [@alfredpkg](https://twitter.com/alfredpkg).

+## Goals

+- Standardize and simplify JS infrastructure and conventions
+- Encourage extensible and reusable infrastructure configuration
+- Provide opinionated configuration out of the box that meets the needs of most users